robertspurlin/GitHub-Popular-PHP-Repos/README.md

 ## Testing

 Tests have been made to ensure that the application is working as intended - they are defined in /tests.
-To run the tests, run this command in the app directory:
+To run the tests, run this command in the directory:

 ```
 ./vendor/bin/sail test